ankylat/sojourn2_smart_contracts/README.md

 · The transfer window for these NFTs is in-between sojourns (on a 21 day period called the great slumber)

+· There will be 3 days after the sojourn when people will be able to burn their previous nft and get a new one claimed, and then a 4 day period on which the mint will be open to the public.

 ### 2. NewenToken.sol

 · This will be the contract that will give birth to $newen.
+It's as simple as possible because the important part is what happens with the tokens after they are minted.

 · The supply is 1_618_033_969